Michigan Wolverines women's water polo

-The Michigan Wolverines women's water polo team represents the University of Michigan in National Collegiate Athletics Association (NCAA) Division I competition.
+The Michigan Wolverines women's water polo team represents the University of Michigan in National Collegiate Athletic Association (NCAA) Division I competition.
 College water polo became a varsity sport at the University of Michigan in 2001.
 Marcelo Leonardi was the head coach since 2015.
-Coach Churnside arrived in Michigan to coach the 2023 season, after being an assiatant coach at Harvard University.
+Coach Churnside arrived in Michigan to coach the 2023 season, after being an assistant coach at Harvard University.